-Knowledge - implementation and translation (KNOWIT)
+Knowledge in translation (KNOWIT)

 Effective knowledge translation is essential for good health care.
-This group explores factors that impede and facilitate translation processes in healthcare and develops concepts and models to evaluate and facilitate such processes.
+This group explores factors that impede and facilitate translation processes in healthcare and develops concepts and models to evaluate and facilitate such processes

 About the group

 This group focuses on implementation and knowledge translation (KT) in health care.
 Our research spans from theoretical and conceptual analyses to effect studies of implementation processes.